tstatler/hashicorp-exercise/index.md

 ### Git fetch

-The `git fetch` command updates your remote-tracking branch with changes from the remote branch, but does not merge those changes into your local branch.
+The `git fetch` command updates your remote-tracking branch with changes from the remote branch but does not merge those changes into your local branch.
 This allows you to review the incoming changes before updating your working branch.
-It first checks for the existence of a corresponding remote-tracking branch (`origin/main,` for example).
+It first checks for a corresponding remote-tracking branch (`origin/main,` for example).
 If one exists, it updates the tracking branch with the changes from the remote branch.

 ```bash
 git fetch